‘Alaskan Bush People’: Matt Talks Marriage Proposals, ‘Bam’ May Not Be Back

 — Alaskan Bush People (@AlaskanBushPPL) February 24, 2017

-Other Alaskan Bush People rumors say that Joshua “Bam” Brown has recently been spotted in South Carolina and that he may have purchased a Tiki bar in Eutawville, South Carolina, as shared today by Alaskan Bush People Facebook fan page, @joshuabambambrownfanpage.
-Some fans aren’t shocked by this news since “Bam” recently announced that he’s leaving the Alaskan Bush to be with girlfriend and Alaskan Bush People crew member Allison Kagan, as noted by People Magazine last month.
+Other Alaskan Bush People rumors say that Joshua “Bam” Brown has recently been spotted in South Carolina and that he may possibly have purchased a Tiki bar in Eutawville, South Carolina, as shared today by Alaskan Bush People Facebook fan page, @joshuabambambrownfanpage.
+Some fans aren’t shocked by this news, since “Bam” recently announced that he’s leaving the Alaskan Bush to be with girlfriend and Alaskan Bush People crew member, Allison Kagan, as noted by People Magazine last month.
 Eutawville locals are reporting sightings and sharing fan pics of Joshua “Bam Bam” Brown around town and at home improvement stores, leaving fans to wonder if the second-oldest Brown brother plans to settle down in South Carolina with Allison and not return to Browntown, an island near Hoonah, for possible upcoming seasons of Alaskan Bush People.

 It wasn't easy putting together the wind turbine without an essential family member. https://t.co/5WaXfIUBhp pic.twitter.com/URa1r9VlYZ